Effective communication with patients

 - Potential adverse effects of medications and what can be done if side effects are experienced

 This needs to be reinforced by giving written literature specific to the needs of the patient, incorporating information on the diagnosis, medication and lifestyle measures.
-A range of information leaflets suitable for the general public are available from the National Osteoporosis Society's website and paper copies can be provided free of charge for use with your patients.
+A range of information leaflets suitable for the general public are available from the NOS website and paper copies can be provided free of charge for use with your patients.
 Patients should be advised about the benefits of staying on treatment rather than just focusing on the risks associated with stopping treatment.
 Currently, half of patients receive no information regarding the importance of continuing medication.
 In the case of calcium and vitamin D, cycling a variety of preparations may improve compliance if patients are experiencing gastrointestinal side effects.

 Newer treatments involving health professionals administering intravenous or subcutaneous medication alternatives have the potential to improve compliance as the medication is given in the presence of the health professional and at longer intervals.